Limit Laws for Poincar\'e Recurrence and the Shrinking Target Problem: Preliminaries

+The form of \ref{cond:multiple-doc} we use is due to P\`ene~\cite[Property {$(\pcal_r)$}]{pene-2004-multiple}.
+We stress that the constant $\mdoc$ and polynomial $P_r$ are uniform in the number of observables $m+m'$, which will be essential in our proofs of the distributional results.
+We note that Conze and Le~Borgne~\cite[Property~3.1]{conze-2011-limit}, on which our method is based, assume \ref{cond:multiple-doc} with $r = 1$ and $P_r = C$.
+In \cite{pene-2000-thesis}, P\`ene establishes \ref{cond:multiple-doc} for sub-shifts of finite type equipped with Gibbs measures (in fact $P_r$ is constant in this case).
+Using a standard argument \cite{bowen-2008-equilibrium}, one can show that the condition extends to Axiom~A diffeomorphisms equipped with Gibbs measures corresponding to H{\"o}lder continuous potential.
+For dynamical systems to which Young's method of \cite{young-1998-statistical} can be applied, it can be shown that \ref{cond:multiple-doc} is satisfied for any $r > 1$ \cite[Corollary~B.2]{pene-2002-rates}.
+This version holds for billiards with bounded horizon and no corners \cite[Theorem~7.41]{chernov-2006-chaotic} with `dynamically H{\"o}lder continuous observables'.

-We note that in the proof of Theorem~\ref{thm:clt}, it is important that the multiple decorrelation estimates are uniform in the number of observables, i.e., that $P_r$ and $\tau_r$ do not depend on $m,m'$.
-Versions of a multiple decorrelation of any order, but for which the multiplicative constant depends on the number of observables are proven in the following works: Dolgopyat~\cite{dolgopyat2004Limit} for hyperbolic systems for partially hyperbolic systems that are `strongly $u$-transitive with exponential rate'; Kotani--Sunada~\cite{kotani2001Pressure} for Axiom~A diffeomorphisms equipped with a Gibbs measure corresponding to a H{\"o}lder continuous observable; and Bj{\"o}rklund--Einsiedler--Gorodnik~\cite{bjorklund2020Quantitative} for semi-simple Lie groups, semi-simple $S$-algebraic groups, and semi-simple adele groups. \end{remark}
+By contrast, in other (more familiar) versions of \emph{multiple decorrelation} \cite{ bjorklund-2020-quantitative, dolgopyat-2004-limit, kotani-2001-pressure } the multiplicative constant $P_r = C$ depends on $m+m'$, which is insufficient for our approach.
+More precisely, Kotani and Sunada~\cite{kotani-2001-pressure} prove the non-uniform multiple decorrelation property for Axiom~A diffeomorphisms equipped with Gibbs measures corresponding to a H{\"o}lder continuous observable; Dolgopyat~\cite{dolgopyat-2004-limit} proves it for hyperbolic systems for partially hyperbolic systems that are `strongly $u$-transitive with exponential rate'; and Bj{\"o}rklund, Einsiedler and Gorodnik~\cite{bjorklund-2020-quantitative} prove it for semi-simple Lie groups, semi-simple $S$-algebraic groups, and semi-simple adele groups.